 Saji’s nephew Nobuhiro Torii (pictured above), a great grandson of Suntory’s founder, was promoted to COO and executive vice president of Suntory Holdings in 2016.

 Thailand’s largest brewer, known for its Chang beer.
 International Beverage Holdings Limited was established in 2006 as the international arm of ThaiBev, and its products sell in more than 80 countries around the world.
 Among the brands in its extensive portfolio are Chang beer, Caorunn gin, Old Pulteney scotch whisky and a range of Chinese wines and Chinese and Thai spirits.

 Charlene de Carvalho-Heineken, 63, took over from father Freddy Heineken after his death in 2002 as controlling shareholder of the Dutch brewer — a role she describes as being “a guardian” of the company founded by her great-grandfather in 1864.
 Alexander, 33, the oldest of her five children, is on the board of the holding company.
-Amstel, Red Stripe and Tiger have been folded into the Heineken stable, now one of the world’s top three brewers.
-It is worth £44bn, up £7bn in a year, with profits rising by 25% to £1.7bn in 2017.
+Heineken is one of the world’s top three brewer with Amstel, Bulmers Cider, Tiger, Red Stripe, Strongbow and Newcastle Brown Ale and the company has a stock market value of £39.5bn — down £8.2bn in a year.

 “Yes, I didn’t like the fact that my name was on every cafe when I was at school, but that’s OK now.”
 Charlene de Carvalho-Heineken

 The 90-year old Castel founded the company in 1949 and wine is central to the French group’s portfolio, owning 21 estates in Bordeaux and Provence, including controlling shares in Château Beychevelle, as well as numerous brands from lands it owns across France and also Morocco, Tunisia and Ethiopia and big négociant houses such as Barton & Guestier and Patriarche.